 The setting of the novel is in the deep grotty slums of London in the 1700’s.
 The way the book is written gives you a great picture of this time with the corruption and violence that seems to be all around you.
 The main character Thomas is such a likable character, and I was rooting for him all the time as we try to discover who actually dunnit?

 The one thing I enjoyed about the book was that it is actually loosely based on real events, this to me gives it a sense of reality and truth behind the story.

 My overall thoughts is that you will be taken on a fabulous ride with this thriller through grimy London and be guessing all the way!
 I have enjoyed it very much and look forward to going back and reading The Devil in the Marshalsea.

-I gave Asylum by Isobel Blackthorn 4 out of 5 stars.
+I have given The Confession of Thomas Hawkins by Antonia Hodgson 4 out of 5 stars.

 Published 4th June 2015 by Hodder & Stoughton

 Disclaimer I was given this hardback edition to read and review free of charge from Bookbridgr.
 All opinions and views expressed are my own.